 PTSD Statistics and Brain Chemistry

 Female victims are especially likely to develop PTSD following rape or other forms of sexual assault.
-Combat exposure is the the most common cause of PTSD in men in the United States.
+Combat exposure is the most common cause of PTSD in men in the United States.

 Studies employing positron emission tomography (PET) and functional magnetic resonance imaging (MRI) have shown that people with symptoms of PTSD have altered activity in the brain, primarily in the regions of the medial prefrontal cortex, thalamus, and anterior cingulate gyrus.
-This altered activity reinforces the brain’s ability to recall specific traumatic memories, thereby making it difficult for people with PTSD to break the pattern of negative memory recall.
+This altered activity reinforces the brain’s ability to recall brain’s traumatic memories, thereby making it difficult for people with PTSD to break the pattern of negative memory recall.

 Roughly 13% of people with PTSD have increased levels of a kinase (a type of regulatory enzyme) called CDK5 (cyclin-dependent kinase 5).
-Normally, CDK5 works with other proteins in nerve cells to regulate brain development, and its absence facilitates the elimination of memories associated with fear.
-In people with PTSD, the elevated levels of CDK5 interferes with and prevent fear-extinction and delay the ability to control emotional states and reactions when a traumatic memory is remembered.
+Typically, CDK5 works with other proteins in nerve cells to regulate brain development, and its absence facilitates the elimination of memories associated with fear.
+In people with PTSD, the elevated levels of CDK5 interfere with and prevent fear-extinction and delay the ability to control emotional states and reactions when a traumatic memory is remembered.